top of page

 MOISTURE / AIR

-So along with managing the carbon to nitrogen ratio, it is important to be aware of how moist the mix is and that it has adequate aeration.
+So, along with managing the carbon-to-nitrogen ratio, it is important to be aware of how moist the mix is and that it has adequate aeration.
 To do this, regular stirring/flipping and poking the pile is useful.
-I use a pitch fork and shovel.
-As well, if in a drought, you can spray your pile with a hose.
-If things get too dry, worm action will be down.
+I use a pitchfork and shovel.
+Additionally, if in a drought, you can spray your pile with a hose.
+If things get too dry, worm action will decrease.

 HOW TO LAYER

-I use a bowl underneath our sink to gather kitchen scraps and when it's full, takes about 5 days, we tend to the compost.
+I use a bowl underneath our sink to gather kitchen scraps, and when it's full, which takes about 5 days, we tend to the compost.

-First stir and poke the pile.
-With a fork, stab as deep as you can go on an angle and pull up to loosen the mix.
+First, stir and poke the pile.
+With a fork, stab as deep as you can go at an angle and pull up to loosen the mix.
 Stir in the sides and separate the middle.

 Depending on how damp the mix is, add a layer of leaves before your kitchen scraps.

-Never leave kitchen scraps (or even wet grass) on the top layer, this attracts wasps, rodents, smell and general attention you don't want.
-Always top with a layer of brown and stir, to contain smell and keep the pile looking nice.
+Never leave kitchen scraps (or even wet grass) on the top layer, as this attracts wasps, rodents, smells, and general attention you don't want.
+Always top with a layer of brown and stir to contain the smell and keep the pile looking nice.

 Wood chips are a nice way to separate compost that is sticking together and to balance moisture.
-I add this intermittently.
-Sawdust is also great for doing this.
+I add these intermittently.
+Sawdust is also great for doing this (just be sure it's not from pressure-treated wood).

-Charcoal and wood ash act as compost 'activator', so I add these intermittently keep things on pace.
+Charcoal and wood ash act as compost 'activators,' so I add these intermittently to keep things on pace.

 Tips for getting things garden ready

-To speed up the use of my compost, I created 2 bins in our backyard.
-I focus on adding our fresh scraps to 1 side at a time.
-That way, on one side I can can continue to stir and activate, bringing it into quicker use in my garden, while the other side I add my scraps.
-When I extract ready compost, I switch sides.
+To accelerate the use of my compost, I set up two bins in our backyard.
+I concentrate on adding fresh scraps to one side at a time.
+This allows me to stir and activate one side, making it ready for quicker use in my garden, while I add scraps to the other side.
+When I take out the finished compost, I switch sides.

 The Final Steps

-When I feel like I am about 1 week away from adding compost to my garden, I begin to extract from my compost pile the mix that is close to being ready.
+When I'm about a week away from adding compost to my garden, I start extracting the mix from my compost pile that's nearly ready.

-Using a wheel barrel or separate pile on a tarp, I combine my compost with manure, top soil and amendments such as bone meal, blood meal, algae powder/fish emulsion.
-These are all nourishing natural fertilizers I was encouraged to use by my farming mentors.
+Using a wheelbarrow or a separate pile on a tarp, I mix my compost with manure, topsoil, and amendments like bone meal, blood meal, algae powder, or fish emulsion.
+These are all nourishing natural fertilizers recommended by my farming mentors.

-I don't use all these amendments at one time, but instead I have learned to identify cues communicated by my plants- and therefore have a better idea of when they are deficient and tired.
-Check our google photos for discolorations, curling and rot symptoms, since these are all related to infection and nutrient deficiencies.
+I don't use all these amendments at once; instead, I've learned to recognize signals from my plants to better understand when they are deficient and weary.
+Check our Google Photos for signs of discoloration, curling, and rot, as these are related to infection and nutrient deficiencies.

 Activation & conclusion

-I let the extracted pile of compost aerate for about a week if possible.
-This allows for it to settle before adding it into my garden.
-During this time you can still stir the pile and/or spray it with water if it hasn't rained.
+If possible, I allow the extracted compost pile to aerate for approximately a week.
+This gives it time to settle before incorporating it into my garden.
+During this period, you can continue to stir the pile and/or spray it with water if there hasn't been any rain.

-I have found all of this to be a successful in speeding up my compost usage while at the same time maintaining soil pH and even distribution of natural fertilizer across my whole garden.
+I've discovered that this method successfully accelerates my compost usage while maintaining soil pH and ensuring an even distribution of natural fertilizer throughout my entire garden.

 Great indicators of a healthy compost pile: insects (especially worms), seeds from veggie & fruit scraps sprouting, heat/warmth rising/radiating from the pile.